Director of Facilities and Grounds

 Who We Are

 Penland School of Craft is an international center for craft education offering residential workshops, residencies, community education programs, and exhibitions.
-Located on 428 acres in the NC Mountains, Penland has 16 teaching studios and 56 historic and contemporary buildings.
-We are an equal opportunity employer with a staff of over 70.
-Penland operates with a $50 million endowment and an annual operating budget of $7 million.
+Located on 420 acres in the NC Mountains, Penland has 16 teaching studios and 60 historic and contemporary buildings.
+We are an equal opportunity employer with a staff of 70.
+Penland operates with a $45 million endowment and an annual operating budget of $7.7 million.
 We are located about an hour northeast of Asheville, NC.
-Our mission supports individual and artistic growth through creative practice and discovery.
+Our mission supports making lives meaningful through making.

 Commitment to Equity, Diversity, and Inclusion

-The Director of Facilities and Grounds is responsible for maintaining Penland’s physical plant, including our buildings, acreage, roads, parking lots, pastures, gardens, a community water system, utilities, vehicles, and other infrastructures.
-The position is responsible for managing new construction projects, several of which are forecast in the near term.
+The Penland Director of Facilities and Grounds is responsible for maintaining Penland’s physical plant, including our buildings, acreage, roads, parking lots, pastures, gardens, a community water system, utilities, vehicles, and other infrastructures.
+The position is responsible for managing new construction projects, several of which are in process or forecast in the near term.
 Central to the position are long and short-range planning and annual and long-range capital and operating budget management.
-They supervise three full-time managers, their staff, and numerous contracted service providers.
-They are responsible for ensuring a safe work environment for their staff and clear systems for the community in all areas of facilities and grounds.
+They supervise two full-time managers, their staff, and numerous contracted service providers.
+Additionally, they serve as a liaison to the Penland Board Buildings & Grounds committee.
+Overall, they are responsible for ensuring a safe work environment for their staff and clear systems for the community in all areas of facilities and grounds.

 The director of facilities and grounds is a leadership position, reports to the executive director, and is part of the executive team.
 This is a technical, administrative, and services-oriented position.

-- Lead the overall direction, coordination, and evaluation of Penland’s facilities and grounds, including contemporary and historic properties, forested land, pastures, and gardens.
+- Lead the overall direction, coordination, and evaluation of Penland’s facilities and grounds, including contemporary and historic properties, grounds, vehicles, and equipment.

 - Ensures coordination of daily operations with the executive, operations, and programs directors and their staff to ensure the school’s smooth and safe day-to-day operations and special functions with a strong customer service focus.